pngme/sample-android-app-kotlin/README.md

 The [Permission Flow](.docs/permission_flow.gif) is only showed the very first time, _regardless of if the user accepts or denies the permissions_.

+#### Show Permissions Flow Multiple Times
 Alternative behavior is to continue requesting SMS permissions if they were previously denied.
-Adding the following snippet will reset the Permission Flow if SMS permissions had been previously denied but not permanently ignored.
+Adding the following snippet will reset the Permission Flow if SMS permissions had been previously denied but not [permanently ignored](.docs/permissions.md).

 ```kotlin
 continueButton.setOnClickListener {